What’s the Deal with Deloads?

 I personally believe there is a time and place for deloads, and that high-intensity training (read: heavy training closer to your 1RM) for extended periods of time will eventually call for a lighter recovery week.
 If you never need to deload, chances are you are not training hard enough.

-How often should you deload is probably one of the most commonly asked questions.
+How often you should deload is probably one of the most commonly asked questions.
 Anywhere from 4 to 8 weeks, depending on the goal of the training cycle, seems to be appropriate for most lifters.
 As a coach, I implement deloads after a week or training block where the lifter has ‘earned’ it, in a sense.
 The goal is to train hard, recover hard, and get ready for another training block, so a deload week becomes then a seamless transition between mesocycles that allows for recovery and a mental break from near-maximum intensity at the same time.

 What about Unplanned Deloads?